Jamie Flanz: Bandidos

 Flanz was born in Montreal into an upper-class English-speaking Jewish family, the son of Leonard Flanz and Ellie Levine.
 Leonard Flanz was a successful lawyer specializing in corporate and bankruptcy law.
 In 1997, Flanz moved to Keswick, Ontario.
 Flanz's reasons for moving to Ontario was his belief that as a Jewish Anglo (English-speaker), he had more of a future in Ontario than in Quebec, which was governed at the time by separatist Parti Québécois, which insisted that Quebec was the special homeland of the pure-laine ("pure wool") French-Canadians.
-Flanz was married to Allison Hargett, by whom he had two children, but the marriage ended in divorce.
+Flanz was married to Allison Harnett, by whom he had two children, but the marriage ended in divorce.
 The journalist Jerry Langton described Flanz as a "strapping former hockey player" and "a well-liked and intelligent young man".
 Flanz ran a successful computer consulting business in Keswick.
 Flanz also worked part-time as a bouncer in a bar in Keswick, through his reasons for doing were not financial, but because he enjoyed being able to socialize with the bar's patrons.

 After his divorce, Flanz became lonely and became convinced that if he became a "badass" outlaw biker, he would be attractive to women.
 Flanz spent his free time cruising internet chat rooms under the name BigDaddyRogue looking for female company where he wrote with his terrible spelling: "If you are stong [strong] to love you have more strenght [strength] then most.
 I have that strength, the will and the confidence to give what I expect in return.
 IM [I'm] a diehard romantic who beleives [believes] in giving all of HImself [himself] when he finds that someone special".